James Harris (Socialist Workers Party politician): Biography

 Harris was born in Cleveland, Ohio and attended Cleveland State University, where he was a founding member of the Black Student Union.
 He became a member of the Student Mobilization Committee Against the War in Vietnam and later served on its national staff in Washington, D.C.
 He was later an organizer in the Young Socialist Alliance and ran for the school board in Cleveland as a Socialist Workers Party Candidate.
 Harris was endorsed by mayoral candidate Sydney Stapleton, but was defeated in the general election.
 A supporter of the Cuban revolution, Harris participated in the second Venceremos Brigade to Cuba in 1969 along with hundreds of other youth from the United States.
 Brigade members cut sugar cane for a couple of months in order to maximize the country's sugar production.

 In 1977 Harris moved from Atlanta to New York City in order to join the staff of the National Student Coalition Against Racism, which supported school desegregation.
 He later became a national chairperson of the coalition.
 In 1988 Harris was the Socialist Workers Party candidate in New York for the United States Senate.
 Harris finished seventh with 11,239 votes.
 Harris lived and worked in Detroit in the early 1990s and was a member of the United Auto Workers.
 He also helped found the Peoria, Illinois branch of the Socialist Workers Party.

 The Socialist Workers Party nominated Harris as their presidential candidate in the 1996 presidential election, Laura Garza was his running mate.
 He supported abortion rights, proposed raising the minimum wage to $12, and was broadly noninterventionist.
-The ticket drew drew 8,476 votes (0.01% of the national popular vote) and spent a total of $180,000.
+The ticket drew 8,476 votes (0.01% of the national popular vote) and spent a total of $180,000.